rachelaronoff/www.hackuarium.ch/docs/40_phmeter/10_README.md

 ---
+id: phmeter
+title: Introduction
+description: pH Meter page description
 slug: /phmeter
-title: Introduction
-id: phmeter
 ---

-# Goal of the project

 This project was done at the [Hackuarium](http://www.hackuarium.ch/en/) association, a DIY biology hacking-space and open laboratory located in Ecublens (Switzerland).
 Feel free to [contact us](https://form.jotformeu.com/71600609780354) if you would like additional information or would like to buy a fully built and tested pHMeter.